ronste/xmlworkflow/Readme.md

     xml-validate filename="false" # Validate XML file against DTD provided by DOCTYPE tag.
 Usage: "processDocx xml-validate <filename>"
 ```

+### The default (docx-based) conversion chain

+Running the processDocx command without any parameters will start the full chain of conversion from docx -> xml -> html -> pdf, including all versions of PDFs (created with Pandoc, PagedJs and Weasyprint).

+However, each of these conversion steps can be selected individually.
+To only run a conversion from docx to HTML use:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html"`

+If, due to a previous run, the Jats XML buffer file requried to create the HTML output is already present in the working directory you can run the HTML conversion without its prior conversion steps by using:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html-"`

+Note that it is also possible to specify specific conversion chains directly by passing multiple recipe names to the`processDocx` command:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx pagedjs weasyprint"`

+### Using custom themes

 The xmlworkflow container supports the definition of custom themes, i.e. different sets of templates, css and media files.
 To create a custom theme create a copy of the folder `themes/default` within the themes folder.
 You can then use the theme by providing the option `theme=<folder name>` and customize the templates inside this folder.